tarvon/Discileidja/README.md

 # Veebirakendus
-Git working for Helen ja Silver
+Git working for Helen and Silver